radareorg/radare.org/gsoc/2018/ideas.md

 ### Task
 1. Make every widget have its own seek/offset/address
 2. Add possibility to create multiple instances of the same Widget (with a different seek)
-3. Create a Widget which prints registers names and values
+3. Create a Widget which prints register names and values
 4. Create a new DebugWindow (QMainWindow) which is proper for debugging (customizable)
 5. Add some debugger toolbar at the top (select dbg plugin, program arguments, run, pause, stop, ...)
-6. Handle correctly emulation
+6. Correctly handle emulation

 ### Skills
 The student should be familiar with C++ and experience in Qt would be a plus.